gtkovacheff/Imbalanced_classification/README.md

 # Imbalanced_classification_research

-The repository contains methods for increasing overall accuracy when the data has imbalanced label data.
+The repository contains methods for increasing overall accuracy of the models, when the data has imbalanced label data.